Adding Inferior Lisp Support for clojure-mode

 It has been a while since I updated clojure-mode, after the update inferior-lisp stopped working.
 At first I thought I messed up something because I updated clojure, clojure-contrib, clojure-mode all at the same time (bad move!).
 After making sure clojure and clojure-contrib works I looked at the clojure-mode's source code and found this commit which removes the subprocess support (inferior-lisp) for clojure-mode and advises to use slime and swank-clojure.
 Slime is nice but I wanted my inferior-lisp support back.

-If you don't have any setup for inferior-lisp support use the following snippet, setting the classpath according to your needs,
+If you don't have any setup for inferior-lisp support use the following snippet,

-(setq inferior-lisp-program clojure-command)
+(setq inferior-lisp-program "/path/to/lein repl")

 This will let inferior-lisp to run clojure REPL, to be able to send code from your clojure buffer to inferior-lisp buffer use the following key bindings.